18 June 2019

 Perhaps the thing that makes Bali so charming and fascinating compared to the rest of the islands in Indonesia is that the majority of the population abides by the Hindu religion.
 Every native Balinese person I came across exuded politeness and always took a moment to make sure I was comfortable.
 Most practicing Balinese men and women start their day with a prayer either in their home temple or local village temple and can be identified by the remnants of flower petals tucked behind their ears.
 Each village temple has a priest who can be seen for blessings or can be asked for the best date for a prosperous marriage.
 What I didn’t realize, is that they can also conduct an astrological sign reading.
 I have been a sucker for astrology my whole life.
 It fascinates me to think that the day you were born could dictate your path in life.
 However, I also take it with a grain of salt.
 So, when I found out I would be meeting with a Hindu priest to have my sign read and to receive a blessing, I was both excited and skeptical.

 When we arrived, all he took from me was my name and date of birth.
 The first thing he said to me upon seeing my birthdate was, “why aren’t you in the arts”.
-I studied theater in college and also worked in theater for a few years out of college, but I am also a Leo which is a sign notoriously known for craving the spotlight, so whether his instincts were specific to me or my sign in general is a tossup.
+I studied theatre in college and also worked in theatre for a few years out of college, but I am also a Leo which is a sign notoriously known for craving the spotlight, so whether his instincts were specific to me or my sign in general is a tossup.
 However, after about 5 minutes of silence from him and watching him jot some notes down, he went into more details about my personality, family, and love life.
 Some were general yet accurate personality traits and others were much more specific like the reason my most serious relationship ended and uncovering that I suffer from chronic back pain which very few people know about.
 My time with him ended with a traditional Hindu blessing that consisted of me using coconut water and flower petals to cleanse myself while he repeated Hindu blessings in Indonesian that I unfortunately didn’t get a translation of.
 Whether you believe in another religion or are skeptical about astrology, this is a one of a kind experience to better understand the traditions, beliefs, and actions of the local Balinese.